Nick Wayne

 Nicholas Wayne Finley (born July 10, 2005) is an American professional wrestler.
-He is signed to All Elite Wrestling (AEW), where he performs under the ring name Nick Wayne.
-He is a member of The Matriarchy stable, is a former one-time AEW World Trios Champion, and is also the youngest champion in AEW history, having won the trios belt at 19 years old.
-He also makes appearances in AEW's sister promotion Ring of Honor (ROH), where he is the current ROH World Television Champion in his first reign.
-He is also the youngest to hold this championship.
+He is signed to All Elite Wrestling (AEW), where he performs under the ring name Nick Wayne and is a former one-time AEW World Trios Champion.
+He is also the youngest champion in AEW history, having won the trios belt at 19 years old.
+He also makes appearances in AEW's sister promotion Ring of Honor (ROH), where he is a former one-time ROH World Television Champion, which he was also the youngest to hold.